 The food at Munich market is ridiculously good and was one of the highlights of our trip.
 Mugs of steaming Glühwein, red wine heated up with an infusion of spices, kept the cold at bay.
 The smell of hot roasted chestnuts wafted around us while bratwurst sizzled temptingly and baked apples loaded with sugar slowly caramelised.
 Stalls were stacked with trays of fruit-laden Christollen, Strudel, Striezel and Lebkuchen biscuits.
 They’re very easy to make and so I’d like to share my Lebkuchen biscuit recipe with you.

 You’ll see Lebkuchen hanging from stalls in bags and laid out on trays.
-We bought a bag of soft, lightly spiced, gingery biscuits coated with a light layer of icing – Lebkuchen.
+We bought a bag of soft, lightly spiced, gingery biscuits coated with a light layer of icing – Lebkuchen biscuits.
 The spicy festive flavour of these little German biscuits will forever transport me back to Munich market and the taste of Christmas.
 The spicy delights are quick and easy to prepare.
 If you’d like to make them yourself here’s my Lebkuchen biscuit recipe.